rbms-bsc/DCRMR/_pages/Edition/Designation-of-named-revision-of-edition.md

 >Designation of named revision of edition: <CITE>third printing</CITE>
 >Note on edition statement: <CITE>“Third printing / December 1983” from title page verso</CITE>

 <a name="3.24.32.3">3.24.32.3</a> **Alternative rule**.
 If identification of the substantially unchanged impression is based on a publisher's code or number line, supply an appropriate statement in square brackets, as needed.
-Always indicate the basis for the statement in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.31.1](/DCRMR/edition/Note-on-edition-statement/#3.26.31.1)).
+Always indicate the basis for the statement in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.31.1](/DCRMR/edition/Note-on-edition-statement/#3.26.31.1) and [Options, i.01.4.1](/DCRMR/introduction/#i.01.4.1)).

 >Example:
 >Designation of edition: <CITE>Second edition</CITE>